Shimrit Perkol-Finkel

-Shimrit Perkol-Finkel (April 12, 1975 – March 7, 2021) was an Israeli marine biologist.
+Shimrit Perkol-Finkel (שמרית פרקול-פינקל; 12 April 1975 – 7 March 2021) was an Israeli marine biologist.
 She researched artificial coral reefs and developed ecological concrete products, green construction and CleanTech.
 She was a co-founder of two companies in the field of marine ecology, and also served as the CEO of one of them, "ECOncrete".
 Perkol-Finkel authored over 20 scientific articles.
 Her work was awarded prizes by the United Nations and the European Union.
 In 2019 she was chosen by "Forbes" as one of the top 50 women-led Startups that are crushing tech.
 In the same year, the patent she developed, together with her partner Ido Sella, was chosen as one of the 100 best inventions in the world by Time magazine.

 Early life

 Perkol-Finkel was born and raised in Tel Aviv, to Rachel, a preschool teacher and artist, and to Dov, a bus driver and tour guide.
 She was the eldest of four daughters, including the translator Sarit Perkol.
 In her youth she discovered her fondness for the sea, and used to surf and dive at Hilton Beach, and even did her biotope (an Israeli high-school biology program) work there.
 After graduating from high school, she joined the IDF.